Brain tumors occur as growths or masses that can develop in any part of the brain. But overall, brain cancer is extremely rare.

 A computed tomography (CT) scan (also called computed axial tomography, or “CAT”) is typically the first imaging test for diagnosing a possible brain tumor.
 CT scans use x-rays to create an image of your brain.
 Your provider also may want you to have a magnetic resonance imaging (MRI) scan, which uses radio waves to give a more detailed picture than a CT scan.

-“Upon identifying a mass suspected to be a tumor in an imaging test, a patient would generally meet with a neurosurgeon to discuss possible surgery,” says Dr. Jordan.
+“If your imaging test identifies a mass suspected to be a tumor, you’ll likely meet with a neurosurgeon to discuss possible surgery,” says Dr. Forst.

 Depending on the results of the imaging tests, your symptoms, and other health factors, your providers may recommend: